 - The policy targets at creating a robust digital infrastructure in the education sector that ensures uninterrupted learning even during unprecedented circumstances.
 However, setting up apt infrastructure for the same, developing and integrating quality digital content in a stipulated time period might prove to be a tricky task.
 This however must be actively taken up by the government.
 Because only then can we truly bridge the digital divide

-- Apart from these, there might be a number of legal complexities as the policy aims at fulfilling several agendas in a specific time period; i.e. 2040.
+- On the other hand, there might be a number of legal complexities as the policy aims at fulfilling several agendas in a specific time period; i.e. 2040.

-The policy is likely to escalate multidisciplinary education making it more accessible for students to make their career for a highly competitive world.
-The change targets at higher and global practices along with providing real-time exposure to students and other stakeholders.
+Altogether, this policy is likely to escalate multidisciplinary education making it more accessible for students to make their career for a highly competitive world.
+Further, the change targets at higher and global practices along with providing real-time exposure to students and other stakeholders.
 Also, we can hope that this fulfils the dreams of several students in the country.

 We at iDream Education take it up strongly to deliver digital content in all major local languages.
 Thus, it already caters well to the point where the policy aims at having textbooks and medium of instruction in local languages upto grade 5.
 Not only this, we also envision to consistently provide rich digital content to the corner most part of the country attaining far-reaching digital literacy across the country.